Australia Act 1986: Australian and British legislation

-The Act
+The act

-The Australia Act ended all power of the UK Parliament to legislate with effect in Australia – that is, "as part of the law of" the Commonwealth, a state or a territory (s 1).
-Conversely, no future law of a state would be void for inconsistency with (being "repugnant to") any UK law applying with "paramount force" in Australia; a state (like the Commonwealth) would have power to repeal or amend such an existing UK law so far as it applied to the state (s 3).
-State laws would no longer be subject to disallowance and reservation by the monarch (s 8) – a power that, anomalously, remains for Commonwealth legislation (Constitution ss 59 and 60).
+The Australia Act ended all power of the UK Parliament to legislate with effect in Australia – that is, "as part of the law of" the Commonwealth, a state or a territory (section 1).
+Conversely, no future law of a state would be void for inconsistency with (being "repugnant to") any UK law applying with "paramount force" in Australia; a state (like the Commonwealth) would have power to repeal or amend such an existing UK law so far as it applied to the state (section 3).
+State laws would no longer be subject to disallowance and reservation by the monarch (section 8) – a power that, anomalously, remains for Commonwealth legislation (Constitution sections 59 and 60).

-Similarly, the Australia Act removed the power of the British government to be involved in the governing of an Australian state (ss 7 and 10).
-Specifically, only the state premier could now advise the King on appointment or removal of a state governor.
-Nonetheless, the King could still exercise any of his powers with respect to the state if he was "personally present" in the state.
+Similarly, the Australia Act removed the power of the British government to be involved in the governing of an Australian state (sections 7 and 10).
+Specifically, only the state premier could now advise the monarch on appointment or removal of a state governor.

+Governors were vested with the ability to exercise all the powers of the monarch (except the power to appoint the governor), which the monarch was barred from exercising unless they were physically present within the state.

 Amendment or repeal

-Section 15 of the Australia Act sets out the procedure that the Act or the Statute of Westminster 1931 can be amended or repealed as part of the law of the Commonwealth, of a state or of a territory.
+Section 15 of the Australia Act sets out the procedure that the act or the Statute of Westminster 1931 can be amended or repealed as part of the law of the Commonwealth, of a state or of a territory.
 Mirroring the procedure of Section 51(xxxviii) of the Constitution of Australia that was used to enact the Australia Act 1986 (Cth), any amendment to these two pieces of legislation requires the Commonwealth Parliament to act at the request or concurrence of all the state parliaments.
 As of 2020, neither the Australia Act nor the Statute of Westminster has been amended in this manner.

 Appeals

-Section 74 of the Constitution has not been amended, and the Constitution cannot be amended by legislation.
-Nonetheless, s 11 of the Australia Act goes as far as legislatively possible, to make s 74 a dead letter.
+Section 74 of the Constitution has not been amended, and the Constitution cannot be amended by legislation alone.
+Nonetheless, section 11 of the Australia Act goes as far as legislatively possible, to make section 74 a dead letter.
 Thus, for practical purposes, the Australia Act has eliminated the remaining methods of appeal to the Privy Council.